Embotics/Scenarios/Deploy-User-Provided-Terraform-Configurations/README.md

 6. Click **Save** to save the form.

 ### Create the Terraform deployment approval workflow
 Next, you need to create the approval workflow to run the Terraform generate the Terraform plan and have it approved.
 You can import an existing workflow definition that is provided from the Scenarios repository.
-See [Importing and Exporting Workflow Definitions](http://docs.embotics.com/vCommander/exporting-and-importing-workflows.htm) in the vCommander User Guide for more information.
+See [Importing and Exporting Workflow Definitions](http://docs.embotics.com/vCommander/exporting-and-importing-workflows.htm) for more information.

 **Note:** The workflow definition that you will import has steps that contain credentials.
 Therefore credentials with the same name must exist on the vCommander installation where you're importing the file.
 For the workflow definition to successfully import, you can either add the appropriate credentials to vCommander or edit the workflow definition in a text editor to remove the credential names before you import it.

 1. Go to [Embotics Git Hub / Scenarios](https://github.com/Embotics/Scenarios) and clone or download the Scenarios repository.
-2. In vCommander, go to **Configuration > Service Request Configuration > Approval Workflows** and click **Import**.
+2. In vCommander, go to **Configuration > Service Request Configuration > Approval Workflow** and click **Import**.
-3. Go to the Scenarios repo that you cloned or downloaded, then from the `Deploying-User-Provided-Terraform-Configurations` directory, select the `terraform-approval ` .yaml or .json file, and click **Open**.
+3. Go to the Scenarios repo that you cloned or downloaded, then from the `Deploying-User-Provided-Terraform-Configurations` directory, select the `terraform-approval` .yaml or .json file, and click **Open**.

    vCommander automatically validates the workflow and displays the validation results in the Messages area of the Import Workflow dialog.
 4. Enter a comment about the workflow in the **Description of Changes** field and click **Import**.